 - Billing: Check out your payment info.

-- Upgrades: Change your Dozuki plan
+- Upgrades: Change your Dozuki plan.

 The "General" tab under the Configuration setting opens by default when you access the Management Console.
 Most of the content on your homepage will be covered under the General category, as well as some of the features that apply to all aspects of the community.

-Take a little more time here to tell people about who you are and what you do.
+Use this space to tell people about who you are and what you do.
 Give a brief overview of your products and services.

-Primary homepage ¶
+Primary Homepage ¶

 Custom Domain ¶